tdbgamer/atlanta_fp_rust/PITCHME.md

 ## Data races
 - Rust guarantees pointers must be exclusively aliased or mutated.
-- Send/Sync traits force types to explicitly define whether they can be sent between threads or shared between threads respectively
+- Send/Sync traits force types to explicitly define whether they can be sent between threads and/or shared between threads respectively
+- This prevents _many_ types of data races

 ---